-This article is a step by step testing guide to diagnose and troubleshoot a misfire condition and/or a BAD ignition coil pack on the 99, 00, 01 Chrysler (Dodge and Plymouth) mini-vans with a 3.3L V6 engine.
-There are two other ignition coil pack test articles for 3.3L, 3.8L Chrysler vehicles (1990-2008) at: Chrysler 3.3L, 3.8L Index of Articles.
+This tutorial is a step by step testing guide to diagnose and troubleshoot a misfire condition and/or a bad ignition coil pack on the 1999-2001 3.3L V6 equipped Chrysler (Dodge and Plymouth) mini-vans.

-This first section (of this four part article) contains a lot of important information that will help you to successfully diagnose the coil pack on your Chrysler (or Dodge and Plymouth) mini-van.
+This first section contains a lot of important information that will help you to successfully diagnose the coil pack on your Chrysler (or Dodge and Plymouth) mini-van.

 - The car idles rough and wants to stall (die).